-- If a student is absent for any reason for all or part of the day an assignment assessment is due in, then arrangements must be made by the student for the school to receive the work by 9.00am. on the due day or the student will receive a "no achievement" grade.
-The assessment can be sent in by electronic means, if needed, scanned copies, digital photographs of the pages etc. to the student's teacher before 9.00 am and the hard copy when the student returns to school.
-(Only the information that was provided in the electronic copy will be accepted for marking so make sure that everything is sent) - If a student has a genuine, justifiable reason which will prevent the assignment work being completed by the due date, then the student must speak with the Curriculum Leader first and then to the Principal's Nominee before the due date.
+- An assessment will be normally due at 9.00am on the due date. - If a student is absent for any reason for all or part of the day an assignment assessment is due in, then arrangements must be made by the student for the school to receive the work by 9.00am. on the due date or the student may receive a "no achievement" grade.
+The assessment can be sent in by electronic means, if needed, scanned copies, digital photographs of the pages etc. to the student's teacher before 9.00 am and the physical copy when the student returns to school.
+(Only the information that was provided in the electronic copy will be accepted for marking so make sure that everything is sent) - If a student has a genuine, justifiable reason which will prevent the assignment work being completed by the due date, then the student must speak with the Faculty Leader first and then to the Principal's Nominee before the due date.
 A parental/guardian note will be required to confirm the reason.
-Ordinarily no extensions will be approved for assessments which have 3 or more weeks to complete (eg projects, research assessments, writing folios). - If a student has no genuine reason for handing in work after the due date and time the result will be a "no achievement" grade.
-The student will be able to use the further assessment opportunity if it exists.
+Ordinarily no extensions will be approved for assessments which have 3 or more weeks to complete (eg projects, research assessments, writing folios).
+For an extension to be grated the student would not have been able to work on the assessment for a substantial time of the assessment period.
+An extension can only be approved by the Principal's Nominee. - If a student has no genuine reason for handing in work after the due date and time the result will be a "no achievement" grade.
+The student will be able to use the further assessment opportunity if it exists. - It is strongly recommended that a student submits any work on an assessment that has been done by the due date, even if the assessment has not been completed.